razor389/bitmessage-rust/README.md

 ### Running as a Client

-A **client** interacts with a Bitmessage node, sending and receiving messages.
+A **client** interacts with a ShadowLink node, sending and receiving messages.

 1. **Run the Client**: Use the `--client` flag along with the `--address` flag to specify the node address to connect to.